TheTexta/obsidian-main/Psychology/Social Psychology/Social Norms.md

+#flashcards
-People can be influenced by the norms that are set out in a society. social norms as the rules of expected and acceptable [[Behaviour]].
+Social Norms::People can be influenced by the norms that are set out in a society. social norms as the rules of expected and acceptable [[Behaviour]].